wazzamatazz/json-time-series-extractor/README.md

 ### A Note on Recursive Mode Template Replacements

-In recursive mode, template replacements other than `{$prop}` and `{$prop-local}` (see below) are resolved using all objects in the hierarchy from the root to the current object, and the matches are concatenated together with the configured path separator.
+In recursive mode, template replacements other than the built-in placeholders are resolved using all objects in the hierarchy from the root to the current object, and the matches are concatenated together with the configured path separator.
 Consider the following JSON:

 ```json
 {